BlinkMobility/BLINK/Topics.md

 Here you can publish your ideas for a topic you want to pitch and work on at the BaselHack 2017.

+Disclaimer: if you have trouble editing this site, please send your proposal to info@baselhack.ch

 Need some inspiration?
 * https://github.com/BaselHack/verein/wiki/Topics
 * https://opendata.swiss/de/organization/kanton-basel-stadt